TriumphLLC/Blend4Web/doc_src/material_library.rst

     These masks are not used in every material, only when they are needed for the shader to appear a specific way.
 #.
 The ``Mapping`` node is used to control the parameters of the UV maps.
 #.
-The ``RGB Curve`` nodes can be used to correct masks before pulgging them into the material core.
+The ``RGB Curve`` nodes can be used to correct masks before plugging them into the material core.
 #.
 Specific specular map settings are used right after the ``Material`` node to achieve various degrees of specular blur.
 #.
 The baked ambient occlusion map is added to the shader right before the Output node.
 #.
 The ``Output`` node.